Orrin-GSA/Example/README.md

 > [!CAUTION]
 > This step must be performed after importing the ruleset.
 Otherwise, you will not be able to add the rulesets.
 If you have not done this yet please do so!
+> Verify that all settings and permissions are correctly applied.

 1. Return to **Access** > **Collaborators and teams**.
 2. Remove yourself from the direct access list.